peterhurford/vowpal_platypus/README.md

 This software is built using an [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0), the license used by the original contributors.

-This repository also depends and is built upon [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) developed by John Langford and other contributors, released under [a modified BSD License](https://github.com/JohnLangford/vowpal_wabbit/blob/master/LICENSE).
+This repository also depends and is built upon [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) developed by John Langford and other contributors, released under [a modified BSD License](https://github.com/JohnLangford/vowpal_wabbit/blob/master/LICENSE), compatible with Apache 2.0.